csc-training/csc-env-eff/slides/01_logging_in.md

    - scp works even in Windows Powershell (but rsync is missing)
    - _e.g._ `scp filename cscusername@puhti.csc.fi:/scratch/project_xxxx`
    - _e.g._ `rsync -r foldername cscusername@puhti.csc.fi:/scratch/project_xxxx`
-   - `rsync` is available in _MobaXterm_ but it removes write permissions of copied files
+   - `rsync` exists in _MobaXterm_ but it removes write permissions of copied files
 - Sometimes a [GUI tool for transfering files](https://docs.csc.fi/data/moving/graphical_transfer/) is more convenient
-   - Nice tools are _e.g._ _FileZilla_ and _WinSCP_
+   - Nice tools are _e.g._ _FileZilla_ and _WinSCP_ (May require Admin privileges)
-   - Installing such tools may require Admin privileges
    - _MobaXterm_ also has a file transfer GUI (TIP: first, set persistent home directory)
+   - Puhti web interface can be used to move files

 # Advanced topic: Setting up SSH-keys